 Casework.
 Clinic students' efforts focus on casework on applicant and client matters, which is primarily accomplished outside the classroom.
 Students must submit weekly status reports (WSR and time sheets saved to the "T" Drive) and should be prepared to discuss them in that evening's class.
-You are responsible for your assigned cases/intakes until the start of the fall 2024 semester on August 21, 2024.
+You are responsible for your assigned cases/intakes until the M-VETS first day of class of the fall 2025 semester on August 20, 2025.

 Classwork.
 In addition to casework, M-VETS students will meet each Wednesday during the term, from 4:00 pm to 6:00 pm, as to which standard academic rules apply.
 Classes will be partly devoted to instructional topics drawn from the blocks of instruction below, partially to a status roundtable, and to scenarios selected to enhance the instructional topics.
 Course materials (provided or online) will be selected for review and classroom instruction at a schedule determined by class progress on casework.
-You are responsible for attending Wednesday meetings from 4:00 pm to 6:00 pm until the start of the fall 2024 semester on August 21, 2024.
+You are responsible for attending Wednesday meetings from 4:00 pm to 6:00 pm until the M-VETS first class of the fall 2025 semester on August 20, 2025.